zzybluebell/tp/docs/UserGuide.md

    * `summary:` Views a summary of all the data in the application in one page (**e.g.** No. of members, Past transactions).
       <div markdown="block" class="alert alert-info">

-      :information_source: **Note:** Only managers are allowed to view the summary of data.
+      :exclamation: **Note:** Only managers are allowed to view the summary of data.
 Login as a manager before entering the summary command.
       </div>

    * `clear:` Clears the program.